Housing Benefit size restrictions in social housing: special circumstances

 - your disabled child must be entitled to the middle or higher rate care component of Disability Living Allowance

-- the local authority must be satisfied that your child’s disability means they can’t share a bedroom with another child
+- your local council must accept that your child’s disability means they can’t share a bedroom with another child

 If your child lives with you only part of the week